joeesser1842/obdh/README.md

 The main goal of On Board Data Handling, a.k.a.
 OBDH, is to manage the cubesat's health information while in space, and determine the next state of operation it should enter.

 ## Educational Value Added
-This project will provide students the oppurtunity to learn schematic design, PCB board design, how to perform basic and advanced soldering, and a deeper insight into space electronics design.
+This project will give students the oppurtunity to learn how to construct a system of IC's that all communicate with eachother.
+This process will include schematic design, PCB design, and advanced soldering to construct the physical network.
+It will also include extensive amounts of embedded system programming to ensure the successful operation of all the different integrated circuits.

 ## Tasks
 1. Update the schematic with instock parts <br>